lisdude/learningzil/notes.md

 - `<1?
 NUMBER>` - True if a number is 1.
 - `<==?
 VALUE1 VALUE2>` - Return true if both values are exactly equal.
 - `<=?
 VALUE1 VALUE2>` - Return true if both values are structurally equal.
 - `<AGAIN [ACTIVATION]>` - Sends you to the top of a REPEAT loop.
 The optional ACTIVATION argument will let you specify which repeat to go back to.
-When used outside of a REPEAT, sends you back to the top of the current routine.
+When used outside of a REPEAT, sends you back to the top of the current routine. (*Learning ZIL pages 32, 54*)
-- `<AND expressions...>` - Return true if all expressions are true.
+- `<AND expressions...>` - Return true if all expressions are true. (*Learning ZIL page 15*)
 - `<VERSION ZIP | EZIP | XZIP | YZIP | number>` - Set the interpreter version.
 ZIP = 3, EZIP = 4, XZIP = 5, YZIP = 6
 - `<CONSTANT NAME VALUE>` - Declare a constant variable with the value VALUE.
 Constant variables cannot be changed.
-- `<SETG VARIABLE VALUE>` - Set the value of gloabl variable VARIABLE to VALUE.
+- `<SETG VARIABLE VALUE>` - Set the value of gloabl variable VARIABLE to VALUE. (*Learning ZIL pages 18, 23*)
 - `<INIT-STATUS-LINE [t]>` - Set up the status line at the top of the screen.
 The optional argument T tells INIT-STATUS-LINE not to clear the screen first.
 (Typically only called at the very beginning of the game.)
 - `<UPDATE-STATUS-LINE>` - Updates the status line.
 This gets called every turn.
 - `<CRLF>` - Carriage return / line feed.
 Starts a new line.
 - `PICK-ONE` - Pick a random element from a table.
 Each element will only be shown once until all elements have been displayed.
 LTABLES used with PICK-ONE must have the number 2 as their first element.
 - `PICK-ONE-R` - Pick a random element from a table.
 Does **NOT** remember which elements have already been displayed, making repeats possible.
+- `<COND (PREDICATE ACTION)>` - Run ACTION if the PREDICATE evaluates to true. (*Learning ZIL pages 10, 17*)
+- `<QUEUE INTERRUPT-ROUTINE TURNS>` - Runs INTERRUPT-ROUTINE after TURNS number of turns.
+A TURNS value of 1 will run the routine on the same turn and before the next prompt.
+A TURNS value of 2 will run the following turn, etc. A TURNS value of -1 will run every turn until you dequeue it.
+Otherwise, the interrupt is automatically dequeued after running. (*Learning ZIL page 20*)
+- `<MOVE OBJECT1 OBJEC2T>` - Change the location of OBJECT1 to OBJECT2. (*Learning ZIL pages 25, 54*)
+- `<PUTP OBJECT PROPERTY VALUE>` - Change the value of PROPERTY on OBJECT to VALUE. (*Learning ZIL page 55*)
+- `<VERB?
+VERB-NAME>` - Return true if PRSA is VERB-NAME. (*Learning ZIL pages 13, 38*)

 ### Questions I Have
 - What's the difference between ==? and =?